Data Centers in Portugal

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The country has over 1 direct cloud on-ramp, enabling low-latency access to 1 cloud region as of September 2025.
-This includes a dedicated point of presence for:
+Direct Cloud On-Ramps Portugal provides direct cloud access, with 1 on-ramp enabling connectivity to 1 cloud region, as of September 2025.
+This includes dedicated connections to:

 - AWS